Radial-sided wrist pain with gripping | STT degeneration at radial carpus | Watson grade directs surgery | CMC coexists 30-40%

 Incidence and Demographics

-Triscaphe arthritis is less common than radiocarpal or scapholunate advanced collapse arthritis but represents a significant cause of radial-sided wrist pain.
+Triscaphe arthritis is less common than scapholunate advanced collapse (SLAC) but is the second most frequent pattern of degenerative wrist arthritis and a significant cause of radial-sided wrist pain.
 The condition affects both men and women, with a slight male predominance in post-traumatic cases and female predominance in primary osteoarthritis cases.
 Age of presentation is typically 45-65 years, though post-traumatic cases may present earlier.

 Risk Factors and Etiology